apache/calcite/site/_docs/howto.md

 Also, ensure that `default-cache-ttl 6000` is set in `~/.gnupg/gpg-agent.conf` to guarantee that your credentials will be cached for the duration of the build.

+## Set up Maven repository credentials (for Calcite committers)

+Follow the instructions [here](http://www.apache.org/dev/publishing-maven-artifacts.html#dev-env) to add your credentials to your maven configuration.

 ## Making a snapshot (for Calcite committers)

 Before you start: